- renewable energy policy

 - business models

-He holds a PhD from Stanford University, an MS from the University of Minnesota, Minneapolis, and a BTech from the Indian Institute of Technology, New Delhi.
+Gireesh holds a PhD from Stanford University, an MS from the University of Minnesota, Minneapolis, and a B.Tech from the Indian Institute of Technology (IIT), New Delhi.